2002 Cork Junior A Hurling Championship

 The 2002 Cork Junior A Hurling Championship was the 105th staging of the Cork Junior A Hurling Championship since its establishment by the Cork County Board in 1895.
-The championship began on 28 September 2002 and ended on 17 November 2002.
+The championship ran from 28 September to 17 November 2002.

-On 17 November 2002, Ballinhassig won the championship following a 2–12 to 3–07 defeat of Fr.
-O'Neill's in the final at Páirc Uí Chaoimh.
-This was their third championship title in the grade.
+The final was played on 17 November 2002 at Páirc Uí Chaoimh in Cork, between Ballinhassig and Fr O'Neill's, in what was their first ever meeting in the final.
+Ballinhassig won the match by 2–12 to 3–07 to claim their third championship title overall and a first title in 29 years.

-Luke Swayne was the championship's top scorer with 4-16.
+Luke Swayne was the championship's top scorer with 4–16.